tpowellcio/mbrochh.github.com/source/posts/ssl.md

 from the Webfaction support telling me that everything worked fine and indeed, I can now access my website via HTTPS.

 Wow.
 That was easy!
+The whole process took me less than an hour to setup.
 I'm going to use SSL for all my sites from now on.